ChrisisZann/rest-companies/README.md

 curl -X DELETE  -H "Authorization: Bearer <your_token>"\
 "http::/127.0.0.1:8888/auth-company?name=<COMPANY_NAME>"
 ```
+## Usage

+1. Create user by sending POST request on /user with parameters username and password
+2. use the JWT in response to access protected endpoints(POST, PATCH, DELETE /company)

+if token expires (after 24hours) login to receive new token

+GET /company does not require authentication

 ## Events

-Connect to websocket to listen to mutating events
+Connect via websocket to listen to mutating events of the microservice
 ws://127.0.0.1:port/ws